Universality of high-dimensional spanning forests and sandpiles: Introduction

 \item In the case of $\Z^d$ for $d\geq 5$, Barlow and J\'arai \cite{barlow2016geometry} established that the trees in the WUSF have quadratic volume growth almost surely.
 Our proof of quadratic volume growth uses similar methods to theirs, which were in turn inspired by related methods in percolation due to Aizenman and Newman \cite{MR762034}.

 \item Also in the case of $\Z^d$ for $d\geq 5$, Bhupatiraju, Hanson, and J\'arai \cite{bhupatiraju2016inequalities} followed the strategy of an unpublished proof of Lyons, Morris, and Schramm \cite{LMS08} to prove that the probability that the past reaches extrinsic distance $n$ is $n^{-2} \log^{O(1)}n$ and that the probability that the past has volume $n$ is $n^{-1/2} \log^{O(1)} n$.
 Our results improve upon theirs in this case by reducing the error from polylogarithmic to constant order.
-Their proof relies heavily on transitivity and cannot be used to derive universal results of the kind we prove here.
+Moreover, their proof relies heavily on transitivity and cannot be used to derive universal results of the kind we prove here.

 \item Peres and Revelle \cite{peres2004scaling} proved that the USTs of large $d$-dimensional tori converge under rescaling (with respect to the Gromov-weak topology) to Aldous's continuum random tree when $d\geq 5$.
 They also proved that their result extends to other sequences of finite transitive graphs satisfying a heat-kernel upper bound similar to the one we assume here.
 Later, Schweinsberg \cite{schweinsberg2009loop} established a similar result for four-dimensional tori.
+Related results concerning loop-erased random walk on high-dimensional tori had previosuly been proven by Benjamini and Kozma \cite{MR2172682}.
 While these results are closely related in spirit to those that we prove here, it does not seem that either can be deduced from the other.

 \item For planar Euclidean lattices such as $\Z^2$, the UST is very well understood thanks in part to its connections to conformally invariant processes in the continuum \cite{Ken00,Schramm00,LaSchWe04,Masson09,MR3719057}.
-In particular, Barlow and Masson \cite{BarMass10,BarMass11} proved that the UST of $\Z^2$ has volume growth dimension $8/5$ and spectral dimension $16/13$ almost surely (see also \cite{BCK17}).
+In particular, Barlow and Masson \cite{BarMass10,BarMass11} proved that the UST of $\Z^2$ has volume growth dimension $8/5$ and spectral dimension $16/13$ almost surely.
+See also \cite{BCK17} for more refined results.

 \item In \cite{HutNach15b}, the author and Nachmias established that the WUSF of any transient proper plane graph with bounded degrees and codegrees has mean-field critical exponents provided that measurements are made using the hyperbolic geometry of the graph's circle packing rather than its usual combinatorial geometry.
 Our results recover those of \cite{HutNach15b} in the case that the graph in question is also uniformly transient, in which case it is nonamenable and the graph distances and hyperbolic distances are comparable.